Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 - Under **Functions**, select **Functions**, you should see the two python function apps deployed

 > **NOTE** Azure Function runtimes support various Python versions depending on the version selected.
 See [Languages by runtime version](https://docs.microsoft.com/en-us/azure/azure-functions/supported-languages#languages-by-runtime-version).

+- Review the function app code.
+Notice the usage of the a storage account and a call to the database.